valkey-io/valkey-doc/topics/lru-cache.md

 Setting `maxmemory` to zero results into no memory limits.
 This is the default behavior for 64 bit systems, while 32 bit systems use an implicit memory limit of 3GB.

-If you have set up replication and have set the `maxmemory` option, the memory needed to send data to the replicas (the replication buffer) is subtracted from the total memory available for Valkey.
-This prevents a situation where constant key evictions could fill up the replication buffer, causing more keys to be deleted repeatedly until the database is empty.

-For Valkey with replication configured, it's recommended to set the maxmemory value lower than the one for a single instance.
-This way you ensure there's enough memory for client replication buffers, RAM and other processes.
-This is not needed if the policy is set to 'noeviction'.

 When the specified amount of memory is reached, how **eviction policies** are configured determines the default behavior.
 Valkey can return errors for commands that could result in more memory being used, or it can evict some old data to return back to the specified limit every time new data is added.

+### Considerations for `maxmemory` when using replication

+If you have set up replication, Valkey needs some RAM as a buffer to send data to the replicas and AOF files.
+This memory is not included in the used memory count that is compared against the `maxmemory` to trigger eviction.

+The reason for that is that key eviction process itself generates some changes that need to be added to the replication and AOF buffers.
+If these buffers were counted for the key eviction, this would result in a loop where a freed memory would immediately be used up by these updates causing more keys to be deleted repeatedly until the database is empty.

+For Valkey with replication configured, it's recommended to set the `maxmemory` value lower than the one for a single instance.
+This way you ensure there's enough memory for AOF and replication buffers, and other processes.

+You can estimate how much memory is used by the replication and AOF buffers using the `mem_not_counted_for_evict` value of the INFO memory command output.

 ## Eviction policies